ON THIS PAGE

 You guessed it.
 After practicing this visualization technique for several weeks the man’s personality allegedly changed and he got a promotion!

 This is not biblical praying.
 It is occultic.
 To pray to God and ask Him to do something is one thing, but to try to create something by visualizing it and “speaking into” another person’s unconscious mind and forcing it into reality through “holding the image,” is occultic and is entertaining demons unawares.
-The God of Norman Vincent Peale was a God that was available to empower me to live out my own dream.
+More on visualization

 Peale advised the members of his congregation: